 - ● Pores represent the openings of ducts carrying sweat and oil or sebum from deeper layers of the skin on to the surface.

-- ● Enlarged pores vary in their occurrence across ethnicities and age.
+- ● Pores vary in their occurrence across ethnicities and age.
 They are common in both men and women.

 - ● Facial pores become prominent with age.